 - Use Facebook, whether you’re on a budget or not.
 Facebook has some of the best targeting features and a massive user-base.

 - Ignore mobile optimization.
 Always test your ads before pushing them live.
-Test your audio and always try them soundless, as most mobile viewers watch video without the sound.
+Test your audio and always test them without sound, as most mobile viewers watch video content on mute.

 - Forget about Twitter and LinkedIn.
 Promoted tweets can target followers of similar accounts to your company, and LinkedIn can target potential customers by job title, seniority, or keyword.

 - Overlook the copy that goes with videos.
-Most people will read the header and subheader copy for added context.
+Most people will read both the header and subheader copy for added context.
+Make sure the overall effect is cohesive and gives people useful information.

 Paid distribution is all about testing, recording the results, and adjusting accordingly, which means there’s a lot of trial and error.
 This can be tough on a budget, so make sure you start with a small test group and a small spend and work your way up from there.
-Only increase your spend when you find a combination that’s the most cost effective and leads to the most conversions.
+Then, increase your spend when you find a combination that’s cost-effective and leads to the most conversions for your brand.
 If you need more help, be sure to check out our full video advertising and distribution guide.

 Thinking about a video?